 Matcha smoothies are easy to make and require just a few ingredients.
 We’ll need a teaspoon of matcha powder, milk of choice (I use almond or coconut milk just like in my lattes), chia seeds, bananas for creaminess, and dates for a little added sweetness.
 If you don’t like banana, you can swap it out for coconut milk ice cubes or half an avocado.

 Pop all of the ingredients into your blender and your smoothie is done in about 2 minutes.
 If you would like to add a scoop of vanilla protein powder, you could definitely do so.
 If the powder is sweetened, omit the dates.
+Here are tips for making thick and creamy smoothie bowls.

 When making a drinkable matcha smoothie, you can add as much liquid as you like.
 Some people prefer thinner smoothies than I do.